-GLEAM™ in the Classroom
+GLEAM® Instruction in the Classroom

 When educators engage in the sorts of reflection and planning activities described in the previous blog, we hypothesize that students will:

-• Experience a collaborative, student-centered learning partnership with the teacher in which the teacher provides both cognitively challenging grade-level work and the supports required to struggle productively with that work.
+• Have access to cognitively challenging grade-level work and the supports required to struggle productively with that work

 • Engage in learning experiences that emphasize higher-order thinking, are rooted in grade-level work, and offer just-in-time supports as needed.